Madonna (name): Popularity

-Various international observers agreed that Madonna is a rare name for babies, even among Catholic population.
+Some international observers agreed that Madonna is a rare name for babies, even among Catholic population, including authors of The Italian Heritage: A Companion to Literature and Arts (1998).
 It was not used as a given name in Italy and was first used as a name by Italian Americans.
 The oldest Madonna in the United States census is Madonna Klotz (born 1843), daughter of John and Julianna in Philadelphia.
 The US Social Security's yearly baby name lists started in 1880, but Madonna only began entering the top-1,000 position in 1909.
-The name reached an all-time peak at 536th in 1933 and made its last appearance within the top 1,000 in 1968.
+The name was mildly popular through most of the first half of the 20th century.
+It reached an all-time peak at 536th in 1933 and made its last appearance within the top 1,000 in 1968.
 The American singer's early popularity helped give a slight increase in the 1980s, but it did not last long.
-Since 1992 fewer than 20 newly-born babies named Madonna in the United States every year.
+Since 1992 fewer than 20 newly born babies named Madonna in the United States every year.
+In Finland, according to a report by the Population Register Centre in 2012, thirty babies were named Madonna, most of them since the singer's emergence.

 The singer herself claimed to have never met anyone else with the name other than her mother while growing up.
-Janaya Wecker from Men's Health wrote "Not many new parents have dared to name their kid after the Queen of Pop..."
-Writing for Omaha World-Herald in 2016, Cleveland Evans, a Bellevue University psychology professor said that Madonna still so rare as a name because "it's the premier example of a rare name so identified with one super-celebrity", further adding that "Madonna won't have many namesakes until parents of newborns no longer think only of the 'high priestess of pop' when they hear or see 'Madonna'".
+Janaya Wecker from entertainment magazine Men's Health, wrote "Not many new parents have dared to name their kid after the Queen of Pop..."
+Writing for Omaha World-Herald in 2016, Cleveland Evans, a Bellevue University psychology professor said that Madonna is still so rare as a name because "it's the premier example of a rare name so identified with one super-celebrity", further adding that "Madonna won't have many namesakes until parents of newborns no longer think only of the 'high priestess of pop' when they hear or see 'Madonna'".

-Beyond its usage, lexicographers such as Iseabail Macleod agree that the name was "made famous" by the singer.
-As documents British linguist, David Crystal, she is a well-known example of a single-name.
+Beyond its usage, lexicographers such as Iseabail Macleod stated that the name was "made famous" by the American singer.
+As documents British linguist, David Crystal, she is a "well-known" example of a single-name.
+The New Zealand Herald's Charlie Gowans-Eglinton said in 2020, the woman became "so globally famous by her mononym that I'd forgotten her surname (Ciccone)".
+According to the Rock and Roll Hall of Fame in 2008, "Madonna is one of the most recognizable names in the world – and not just the world of music."